lkbodine/Oracle-To-Redshift-Data-Loader/README.md

 As of now you cannot load from local file.
 You can use COPY command with Amazon Redshift, but only with files located on S3.
 If you are loading CSV file from Windows command line - take a look at [CSV_Loader_For_Redshift](https://github.com/alexbuz/CSV_Loader_For_Redshift)

+#### Can I modify spooler code?
+Yes.
+Spooler code is in [include\extractor.py](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/extractor.py).

 #### Can I modify default psql COPY command?
 Yes.
-Edit include/loader.py and add/remove COPY command options
+Edit [include\loader.py](https://github.com/alexbuz/Oracle-To-Redshift-Data-Loader/blob/master/dist-64bit/include/loader.py) and add/remove COPY command options

 Other options you may use: